Martibis/256-retype/artist-documentation/Why Choose 256ART.md

 # Why Choose 256ART

-### Fully in-chain
+### Fully In-Chain
-Your art is stored and constructed entirely in-chain, with no off-chain dependencies, ensuring that it will exist as long as the Ethereum blockchain does.
+Traditionally, in the world of generative art, the art script is (often) stored on-chain.
+This means that you can technically recreate the artwork from that script if you have the developer skills to do so.
+However, other elements, such as the metadata, live HTML, and static image, are usually linked to a centralized or IPFS URL.

+With 256ART both the metadata and live view of your art are entirely built and stored fully in-chain.
+This approach provides the best perseverance of your art as the artwork and the details related to it are permanently stored on the blockchain, ensuring they will always be accessible and immune to any potential data loss issues associated with centralized storage.

+On front-ends and marketplaces, if a centralized URL goes down, an NFT relying on this URL would no longer be visible.
+This problem is non-existent with 256ART's fully in-chain approach.

 Multiple JavaScript libraries are also available on-chain (most notably p5js and threejs).

-### Artist empowerment
+### A Platform for Artists
-We are an an open platform, allowing any artist to release their work.
+256ART is an open platform, allowing any artist to release their work.
 We want to empower artists to freely create and share their work on the Ethereum blockchain, with as few hurdles as possible.
-### Cost efficient on-chain storage
+### Cost Efficient On-Chain Storage
 We utilize gzip compression on your art script before putting it on-chain, significantly reducing the size and the cost of storing it on-chain.
 On average it's three times cheaper to store on-chain compared to a none gzipped version.
 When rendering your art from chain the DecompressionStream web API is used to gunzip your art script after which it's injected it into the HTML.
 This is currently supported by all modern browsers except for Firefox (and they have it on their roadmap).
-### Fully automated testing
+### Fully Automated Testing
 We offer fully automated, one-button-click, testing.
 Eliminating the hassle of deploying to an Ethereum testnet and dealing with the associated complexities / nuisances.
 Behind the scenes we spin up an Ethereum node on our back-end and run all of the tests (deploying, minting, building your art, etc.) on that node, so it emulates near exactly how it would be on the Ethereum mainnet.
 ### Low fees
 7.5% on primary sales and 7.5% of the royalty percentage you choose on secondary sales (e.g.: if you set your secondary royalty to 10%, 256ART would get 0.75%).
-### Two seeding mechanisms
+### Two Seeding Mechanisms
 Random seed generated at mint or collector selected seed at mint.
-### Three sales mechanisms
+### Three Sales Mechanisms
 Fair Dutch Auction, Fixed Price or Open Edition.
-### Ownership over your smart contracts
+### Ownership Over Your Smart Contracts
 Most of the contract is immutable and you are the owner of the contract.
 From the contract you can:
 - **Artist Mint**: mint tokens to yourself or friends for free (only when no dutch auction is in progress).
 - **Withdraw Funds**: withdraw your funds from the contract.